httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as a String value.
 * `keyid`: The identifier for the key material as a String value.

 Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).
-Note that there is no general ordering to the parameters, but once an ordering is chosen for a given set of signature parameters it cannot be changed without altering the signature parameters value.
+Note that there is no general ordering to the parameters, but once an ordering is chosen for a given set of parameters, it cannot be changed without altering the signature parameters value.

 The signature parameters component value is serialized as a parameterized Inner List using the rules in {{Section 4 of STRUCTURED-FIELDS}} as follows: